jborgers/PMD-jPinpoint-rules/README.md

 ## IntelliJ IDEA with PMD Plugin

-- You need version from 2023-1 to 2024-1 of IntelliJ.
+- You need version 2024-1 of IntelliJ.
 Unfortunately the proper plugin version is not supported in 2024-2+ yet.
 - PMD Plugin: you need version 1.9.2 (until we migrated fully to PMD7).
 Install:

       Settings > Plugins > Browse Repositories > Search 'PMD' > Select 'PMD' > Plugin homepage > Plugin Versions